muhammadn/muhammadn.github.io/_posts/2019-11-19-compiling-samba-on-macos-mojave.md

 These are the instruction for samba-4.11.2 on macOS Mojave:

+Note: Before you run commands below, make sure you have the latest Xcode installed on your macOS!

 1. Download samba-4.11.2 from [https://samba.org](https://samba.org)
 2. Download the patch file: [samba-4.11.2-readline.patch]({{ site.url }}/assets/files/samba-4.11.2-readline.patch)
 3. Uncompress the samba-4.11.2 source file